danangineer/asterix-danang/README.md

 # Asterix-Danang

 This repository is for my own custom [bootc](https://github.com/bootc-dev/bootc) image.
-It is an adjusted respin of Aurora KDE.
+It is an adjusted respin of Fedora Kinoite.
 # Community

 If you have questions about this template after following the instructions, try the following spaces: